tschmitt/job_control/README.md

 - name - A friendly name for this step.
 This will appear in logs etc.
 - task - The actual work to be performed.
 This can be any operating system command or a special - keyword for internal step types.
 - enabled - (true | false) - Any step may be selectively disabled for a job execution.
 This is most useful during a re-run of a failed job.
 Any successful steps should be set to "false" and the job re-executed.
 The entire job flow will be processed, but the disabled steps will simply show as "simulated" and behave like they completed successfully.
 - resultcode_allowed - Default: 0.
-Pass in and array of allowed successful result codes.
+Pass in an array of allowed successful result codes.
 This is useful for edge cases where a non-zero may be considered a success.
 - This example configuration displays most of the options:
   - comment - This is simply to comment the JSON file and is ignored by job control.
   - The "database" variable is set for variable replacement as "$database"